damus-io/website/web/README.md

    question, ask it.
  - Do not include your personal tools in the source code.
 Use your own scripts
  - outside of the project.
 This does not include build tools such as Make.
- - Use tabs.
- - Write methods in snake_case.
+ - Use tabs & write JS with snake_case.
+End of discussion.
  - Do not include binary files.
  - No NPM (and kin) environments.
 If you need a file from an external resource mark the location in the "sources" file and add it to the repo.